DakobedBard/dsi-spark/individual.md

    the corresponding data.
 Also run a `.count()` on the RDD.
 This will **take a while** as the data set is a few million rows.

+   If you get this error when trying to access the RDD data: "AWS Access Key ID and Secret Access Key must be specified as the    username or password (respectively) of a s3n URL", try passing in the URL using the following format with your access key and secret key:

+   `s3n://[AWS_ACCESS_KEY_ID]:[AWS_SECRET_ACCESS_KEY]@mortar-example-data/airline-data1`

 3. As you can see `.count()` takes a long time to run.
 It's a common practice to sub-sample your data when writing your code so you don't have to wait for different commands to run.
 You can use `.take(100)` to sample out the first 100 rows and assign it to a new RDD using `sc.parallelize`.

-If you get this error when trying to access the RDD data: "AWS Access Key ID and Secret Access Key must be specified as the username or password (respectively) of a s3n URL", try passing in the URL using the following format with your access key and secret key.
-'s3n://[AWS_ACCESS_KEY_ID]:[AWS_SECRET_ACCESS_KEY]@mortar-example-data/airline-data'

 3. Let's do some preprocessing.
 Remove the `'`, `"` and the trailing `,` for each line.
 Print the first 2 lines to confirm.
 The first 2 lines should look like the following.